moraneus/RV-with-Allens-interval/README.md

 ## The program contains 3 file:
 1. main.pl - The main program which finds the violations.
 2. limitations.pl - Contains all relative interval limitations as prolog terms.
-3. intervals.pl - Contains all interval operations (`starts' and `ends`) as prolog terms.
+3. intervals.pl - Contains all interval operations (`starts` and `ends`) as prolog terms.
+All you need is to update limitations.pl and intervals.pl with yours and then execute main.pl.

 # Output Example
 ```